Cowpea: Pests and diseases

-Larva from the Maruca vitrata, commonly called the maruca pod borer, is one of the most damaging insect pests to the cowpea plant.
+Maruca vitrata, commonly called the maruca pod borer, is one of the most damaging insect pests to the cowpea plant.

 Insects are a major factor in the low yields of African cowpea crops, and they affect each tissue component and developmental stage of the plant.
 In bad infestations, insect pressure is responsible for over 90% loss in yield.
 The legume pod borer, Maruca vitrata, is the main preharvest pest of the cowpea.
 Other important pests include pod sucking bugs, thrips, aphids, cowpea curculios and post-harvest beetles Callosobruchus maculatus and Callosobruchus chinensis.

 M. vitrata causes the most damage to the growing cowpea due to their large host range and cosmopolitan distribution.
 It causes damage to the flower buds, flowers, and pods of the plant, with infestations resulting in a 20–88% loss of yield.
 While the insect can cause damage through all growth stages, most of the damage occurs during flowering.
 Biological control has had limited success, so most preventive methods rely on the use of agrichemicals.
 Genetically modified cowpeas has been developed to express the cry protein from Bacillus thuringiensis, which is toxic to lepidopteran species including the maruca.
 BT Cowpea was commercialised in Nigeria in 2019.

 Cowpea weevil (Callosobruchus maculatus) infests stored cowpea seeds, resulting in major postharvest losses.

 Severe C. maculatus infestations can affect 100% of the stored peas and cause up to 60% loss within a few months.
 The weevil generally enters the cowpea pod through holes before harvest and lays eggs on the dry seed.
 The larvae burrow their way into the seed, feeding on the endosperm.
 The weevil develops into a sexually mature adult within the seed.
 An individual bruchid can lay 20–40 eggs, and in optimal conditions, each egg can develop into a reproductively active adult in 3 weeks.
 The most common methods of protection involve the use of insecticides, the main pesticides used being carbamates, synthetic pyrethroids, and organophosphates.